DW-Han/DW-Han/README.md

 👋 Hey, I'm Kenny Han

-I'm a Computer Science and Data Science student at the University of Pittsburgh.
+I'm a Computer Science and Data Science graduate from the University of Pittsburgh.

+I

-☁️ Backend engineering
+* Backend engineering ☁️

-🤖 AI/ML
+* AI/ML 🤖

-⚖️ Building impactful systems at scale
+* Building impactful systems at scale ⚖️

 ---